PickleTheRick/Detections/README.md

-# Detections-Fuzzy
+# Detections
-This is ideas for Static detections rules detection-Fuzzy
+This is ideas for static detectionsrules.